-CRITERION DESCRIPTION Health & Safety Health & safety violations DHCD has observed conditions at the LHA's developments and reported health and safety violations.
+CRITERION DESCRIPTION Health & Safety Health & safety DHCD has observed conditions at the LHA's developments and reported violations health and safety violations.
 The LHA has certified the number of corrected violations in each category.
-Facility Management - Inspections Unit Inspections Conducted Housing authorities are required to conduct inspections of all their occupied units at least once a year • "No Findings": 100 % of sampled units had inspections conducted once during the year • "Corrective Action": Fewer than 100% of sample units were inspected during the year Inspections Report Housing authorities are required to note all of the deficiencies found during inspections • "No Findings": 100 % of deficiencies are noted on inspection report • "Corrective Action": Fewer than 100% of deficiencies are noted in inspection report Inspection Work Order Housing authorities are required to generate work orders for all deficiencies noted during inspections • "No Findings": 100 % of deficiencies noted on inspection reports generated work orders • "Corrective Action": Fewer than 100% of deficiencies noted on inspection reports generated work orders Work Order System Work order system identifies, tracks, and can produce reports for inspection work orders. • "No Findings": Inspection work orders are identified, tracked, and reportable • "Operational Guidance": Inspection work orders are not identified, and/or tracked, and/or reportable Inspections Work Orders Completed Inspection work orders were completed within 30 calendar days from the date of inspection, OR if cannot be completed within 30 calendar days, are added to the Deferred Maintenance Plan or included in the Capital Improvement Plan in the case of qualifying capital repairs (unless health/safety issue). • "No Findings": Sampled inspection work orders were completed within 30 days of inspection date or added to deferred maintenance plan and/or CIP • "Operational Guidance": Sampled inspection work orders were completed within 31 to 45 calendar days of inspection date and not added to deferred maintenance plan or CIP • "Corrective Action": Sampled inspection work orders were completed in over 45 calendar days of inspection date
+Facility Management - Inspections Unit Inspections Housing authorities are required to conduct inspections of all their occupied Conducted units at least once a year • "No Findings": 100 % of sampled units had inspections conducted once during the year "Corrective Action": Fewer than 100% of sample units were inspected during the year Inspections Report Housing authorities are required to note all of the deficiencies found during inspections "No Findings" 100 % of defining in a grant day in protein a grant day.
+"No Findings": 100 % of deficiencies are noted on inspection report "Corrective Action": Fewer than 100% of deficiencies are noted in inspection report Inspection report Inspection Work Housing authorities are required to generate work orders for all deficiencies Order noted during inspections 3.46 "No Findings": 100 % of deficiencies noted on inspection reports generated work orders "Corrective Action": Fewer than 100% of deficiencies noted on inspection reports generated work orders Work Order System Work order system identifies, tracks, and can produce reports for inspection work orders.
+"No Findings": Inspection work orders are identified, tracked, and reportable • "Operational Guidance": Inspection work orders are not identified, and/or tracked, and/or reportable Inconctions Warls Inspection work orders were completed within 30 calendar days from the Inspections Work Orders Completed date of inspection, OR if cannot be completed within 30 calendar days, are Orders Completed added to the Deferred Maintenance Plan or included in the Capital Improvement Plan in the case of qualifying capital repairs (unless health/safety issue).
+"No Findings": Sampled inspection work orders were completed within 30 days of inspection date or added to deferred maintenance plan and/or CIP "Operational Guidance": Sampled inspection work orders were completed within 31 to 45 calendar days of inspection date and not added to deferred maintenance plan or CIP "Corrective Action": Sampled inspection work orders were completed in over 45 calendar days of inspection date